 During a gym workout one day, he was spotted for his role on Taxi, but Tony didn’t give up his title dreams right away and was a dual-threat, boxing and acting for two years before concentrating on his lines a bit more.
 By the time the ’80s were properly underway, he exited the ring and focused on acting.
 Fresh from working in the taxi profession, he was entering Who’s the Boss? just a year later.
 Danza’s Tony Micelli was ranked as the #23 Alltime Greatest TV Dad in TV Guide’s 2004 Listing.

 Then in 1994 we got the angelic baseball flick with a young Joseph Gordon Levitt, Angels in the Outfield.
-Also starring Christopher Llyod and Danny Glover, it’s a standout example of having a truly great cast.
-Then, in 1997, we had a brief Tony Danza Show, titled that, and then Family Law in 2002 which would enjoy a bit more success.
-In 2013, Danza reunited with Joseph Gordon Levitt, in Don Jon.
+Also starring Christopher Lloyd and Danny Glover, it’s a standout example of having a truly great cast.
+Then, in 1997, we had a brief Tony Danza [talk] Show, Family Law in 2002 which would enjoy a bit more success, and then 10 episodes of The Good Cop in 2018.
+In 2013, Danza reunited with Joseph Gordon Levitt in Don Jon.

-Today Danza is 71 years old, and still going strong.
-Fans last saw him in a 2022 episode of Blue Bloods prominently featuring Tom Selleck, but if youre hungry for more Danza check out his cookbook that he and his son Marc co-authored called Don’t Fill Up on the Antipasto: Tony Danza’s Father-Son Cookbook.
+Today Danza is 73 years old, and still going strong.
+Fans last saw him in a 2022 episode of Blue Bloods prominently featuring Tom Selleck, but if you’re hungry for more Danza, check out his cookbook that he and his son Marc co-authored called Don’t Fill Up on the Antipasto: Tony Danza’s Father-Son Cookbook.